Today I’ll be sharing how I made DIY resin agate!

 Here’s some affiliate links for embossing products.
 Amazon sells embossing kits that come with a heat gun.
 You can use the heat gun for resin art too. ( I use an embossing gun for my resin art)

-Making your Cheese board molds + Area Prep:
+Making your molds for you agate board + Area Prep:

-How to make the White Resin Cheese Board :
+How to make the White Resin Agate Board :

-Creating the second layer on your white cheese board:
+Creating the second layer on your white slice :

 If you’re wondering why I didn’t just continue to use the quick paint setting trick for the rest of the layers?
 I’ll explain why.
 Because the base layer was going to be under two more layers I thought it would be okay to have very opaque white horizontal lines, however the closer the layers got to the surface the more gentle the lines needed to look to give a realistic effect.
 Which means I needed to add less paint in resin for more transparent milky lines and longer setting times were involved.

-Adding your third and final layer to the white cheese board!
+Adding your third and final layer to the white agate board!

 WHY Waxpaper won’t work as a base!